jsoma/excel-tutorials/pivot-tables/README.md

 # Downloading the data

-The data that we’ll be using for this exercise is New York City’s rodent inspections data.
+The data that we’ll be using for this exercise is New York City’s **rodent inspections data.** The full file is [larger than Excel can support](../row-limits/), so we'll only be looking at 2019-2021.

 ## Navigating to the data